MR GARY NORTON

 MS TIANA DE OLIVEIRA

-Miss de Oliveira joined the Marist Brothers Linmeyer family as an internship recipient in January of 2016.
+Ms de Oliveira joined the Marist Brothers Linmeyer family as a Learnership recipient in January of 2016.
 She matriculated at Marist Brothers Linmeyer in 2015 where she achieved the Dux Scholar Trophy and the highest Geography results in the aforementioned year.
-She is currently in her second year of a Bachelor of Education (FET Phase) at UNISA and teaches one Grade 8 and Grade 9 Geography Class under the supervision of Mrs Stansfield and Mrs Eccles.
+She is currently in her third year of a Bachelor of Education (FET Phase) at UNISA and teaches Grade 8 Geography and Grades 8 and 9 Creative Arts.
 She has proven to be a most diligent and dedicated teacher and student.
 It is a delight and a privilege to observe the transformation of this young lady from a student to a confident teacher and educator.
 Her passion lies in Map work and she would like to encourage a passion for and an interest in learning in her students.

-Miss de Oliveira is an extremely talented musician especially in the playing of drums and piano, although she also plays the guitar and bass.
-Her love of music has resulted in her teaching drums and piano in the Marcellin Jubilee Block.
-Her hobbies include Music and reading (When she is not studying, preparing lessons or setting assessments, Ms de Oliveira is sure to be found reading a book).
+Ms de Oliveira is an extremely talented musician especially in the playing of Drums and Piano, although she also plays the Guitar and Bass.
+Her love of Music has resulted in her teaching Drums and Piano in the Marcelin Jubilee Block.
+Her hobbies include Music and Reading (When she is not studying, preparing lessons or setting assessments, Ms de Oliveira is sure to be found reading a book).
 People who are ambitious and work towards achieving their goals inspire her.
 Why did she come back to Marist Brothers Linmeyer to teach?
-She feels that the family spirit and the feeling of home is what makes this school special.
+She feels that the Family Spirit and the feeling of home is what makes this school special.

 MR ELLY (DANIEL) MALETE

-Mr Malete joined the Marist family in 2015 when he was awarded an internship position in History and English.
-His passion and dedication to History has seen him achieve excellent results in his Bachelor of Education Senior and FET Phase at UNISA.
+Mr Malete joined the Marist family in 2015 when he was awarded a Learnership position in History and English.
+His passion and dedication to History has seen him achieve excellent results in his Bachelor of Education Senior and FET Phase at UNISA and he is currenly teaching Grade 8 History.
 Besides History, he is also currently studying towards getting his degree in English whilst observing lessons in this subject.
-Mr Malete has a keen interest in squash, a sport that he coaches and of which he is the Teacher in Charge.
-He also often accompanies the boys to soccer matches, another one of his interests.
+Mr Malete has a keen interest in Squash, a sport that he coaches and of which he is the Teacher in Charge.
+He also often accompanies the boys to Soccer matches, another one of his interests.
 He encourages teamwork, acceptance and perseverance in his students.